| STEVE MCCORMICK talks about "Lowlights and Footnotes" (Independent) Writing and recording an album at home with no assistance, other than

 autobiographical, however tempted I might have been to dress in my girlfriend’s

-It’s a simple story of a guy doing his best to dismiss the cold hard
+clothes!
+MAKING LIGHT (OF BEING KEPT IN THE DARK) It’s a simple story of a guy doing his best to dismiss the cold hard

 evidence that his wife is out doing lord knows what and not even coming home